- Publisher policies

 Development recognises the importance of citations within a scientific article; we strongly encourage the citation of the primary literature over review articles wherever possible, and for this reason do not have a limit on the number of references that can be included.
 Not only do citations serve to give credit where credit is due but they are also key in helping to understand the developments within a scientific field and encourage the reproducibility and evaluation of research.
 As such, Development supports The Initiative for Open Citations (I4OC)and deposits reference lists with Crossref to ensure that all citation data are freely accessible (even if a reader cannot access the scientific article itself).

 Publication in Development requires that primary data for high-throughput experiments such as microarrays, RNA-seq, ChIP-chip or ChIP-seq be deposited in the appropriate public database.
-The Gene Expression Omnibus (GEO) or ArrayExpress are the recommended repositories for most functional genomics data.
+The Gene Expression Omnibus (GEO), ArrayExpress, European Nucleotide Archive (ENA) or Short Read Archive (SRA) are appropriate repositories for most functional genomics data.
 The ProteomeXchange Consortium provides a collective submission point for proteomics data.

 Sequences must be submitted to the EMBL Database Library or GenBank.
 Protein sequences that have been determined by direct sequencing of the protein must be submitted to SWISS-PROT at the EBI.
 All accession numbers should be included in the manuscript.
 Authors are welcome to use other established data type-specific repositories, provided an accession number is available.
 We encourage authors to submit data at the time of manuscript submission and to provide confidential access for the editors and referees.
 Datasets must be released at the time of publication.

 In addition to the data types detailed above, Development encourages authors to make all data underlying their research available to the community.
 For data where there is no appropriate specific database, we encourage submission of large datasets in Dryad or Figshare.